Francesco Comiti

 Micha is a hydrologist researcher, at the Federal Agency of Hydrology, in Koblenz, Germany.
 His research mainly focuses on: hydrological, hydrochemical and meteorological dynamics driving water quantity and quality in glacierized and high-elevation catchments, using tracer-based and modeling approaches, sediment transport, hydroecological processes in mountain flood plain.

-Michael is currently collaborating on the framework of the SEDIPLAN project.
+Michael was collaborating on the framework of the SEDIPLAN project.

 RC